 - Dark Cloud and its sequel, Dark Chronicle, had a fishing minigame.
 In the second game you could then race your caught fish in a "finny frenzy" which is just as exciting as it sounds.
 There was also a "fish weigh-in" contest, where the combined weight of three wild fish would give you a prize.

 - Fishing makes up a Mini-Game for most of the Breath of Fire games.
-At one point, if you get a strong enough rod, you can actually snag treasure chests, or even fish-creatures named Manillos, who sell you stuff.
+At one point, if you get a strong enough rod, you can actually snag treasure chests, or even fish-creatures named Manillos, who sell you stuff and usually charge you fish.

-- Ōkami had a few, most notably when trying to catch a fish that ate the Moon.
-Technically, it only ate the moon's reflection.
-Which is... well, a lot weirder, actually.
+- Ōkami has a few, most notably when trying to catch a fish that ate the Moon's reflection in the lake of Agata Forest.

 - In the GBA port of Donkey Kong Country, Funky Kong gives you a choice between his jet barrel and a fishing minigame.
 This is also present in the Game Boy Color port, except it's only accessed through the bonus menu and not through the main game.